mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 ## Image Classification Result (Part 3)

 To find out the value of a particular key from the <span class="variables">result</span>, use the <span class="dictionary">get value for key</span> block.
-In the example below, if you searched for the key “Me” in the given dictionary, you would get 0.925 -its associated confidence level (value).
+In the example below, if you searched for the key “Me” in the given dictionary, you would get 0.925 –its associated confidence level (value).
 If no key matched, you would get 0.

 ![Get Value](../images/PICaboo/DoItgetvalue.png){:.enlargeImage}